 How to Make Vegan Gravy

 To make perfect gravy, start with a skillet over medium heat.
-Add the butter and use a spatula to break it into piece to help it melt faster.
+Add the butter and use a spatula to break it into pieces to help it melt faster.

-Once the butter is melted, slowly add the flour, a tablespoon or so at a time and stir continuously.
+Once the butter is melted, slowly add the flour, a tablespoon or so at a time, and stir continuously.
 It’s the stirring part that helps prevent lumps.
 Allow this to thicken and form what is referred to as a roux.